+Fire Incompatibility None known.

-5.2 Special nazards arising from the substrate or mixture Fire Incompatibility one known 5.3.
-Advice for firefighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
+5.3.
+Advice for firefighters

+Fire Fighting - Alert Fire Brigade and tell them location and nature of hazard Wear breathing apparatus plus protective gloves in the event of a fire - Prevent, by any means available, spillage from entering drains or water course Use firefighting procedures suitable for surrounding area DO NOT approach containers suspected to be hot Cool fire exposed containers with water spray from a protected location If safe to do so, remove containers from path of fire Equipment should be thoroughly decontaminated after use

+- Non combustible